 - The repeater cover must be secured in opened position, e.g. by tying it up, at outdoor repeater work.
 Otherwise, the cover can be closed by the wind and cause your fingers getting pinched or your head being hit. - When working on a repeater on high ground, e.g. on a mast or pole, be careful not to drop parts or the entire repeater.
-Falling parts can cause serious personal injury. - Any repeater, including this repeater, will generate radio signals and thereby give rise to electromagnetic fields that may be hazardous to the health of any person who is extensively exposed to the signals at the immediate proximity of the repeater and the repeater antennas. - The coaxial cable insulation is made of PTFE, polytetrafluoro ethylene, that gives off small amounts of hydrogen fluoride when heated.
+Falling parts can cause serious personal injury. - Any repeater, including this repeater, will generate radio signals and thereby give rise to electromagnetic fields that may be hazardous to the health of any person who is extensively exposed to the signals at the immediate proximity of the repeater and the repeater antennas. - Repeaters equipped with an optional remote communication control unit (RCC) have a dummy load in the directional coupler (DCC) that contains beryllium oxide (BeO).
+Beryllium oxide is poisonous if present as dust or smoke which can be inhaled.
+Do not file, grind, machine, or treat this part with acid. - The coaxial cable insulation is made of PTFE, polytetrafluoro ethylene, that gives off small amounts of hydrogen fluoride when heated.
 Hydrogen fluoride is poisonous.
 Do not use heating tools when stripping off coaxial cable insulation.